-- 100 per cent of gross income with no upper limit. - Parents living in the Portuguese autonomous regions (Madeira and Azores) are entitled to a two per cent increase in Fathers-only Parental leave benefits compared to the mainland to compensate for the higher cost of living. - Non-working parents receiving either social parental benefits or unemployment benefits may claim pension credits for the period of leave;
+- One hundred per cent of gross income with no upper limit. - Parents living in the Portuguese autonomous regions (Madeira and Azores) are entitled to a two per cent increase in Fathers-only Parental leave benefits compared to the mainland to compensate for the higher cost of living. - Non-working parents receiving either social parental benefits or unemployment benefits may claim pension credits for the period of leave. - The payment is not taxed and is exempt from social security contributions.